kyleighdavis/DSA_P2/README.md

 ## UF DSA Project 2: US City Graphs

-1. This is our Proejct 2 for Data Strcutre and Algorithms
+This is Project 2 for Data Structures and Algorithms at UF.
+The project visualizes US cities as a graph, allowing users to find the shortest paths between cities using Dijkstra and A* algorithms.

 ## Features